Johnston's late goal pushes Stars to 4-2 win over Canadiens - NewsBreak

 The Canadiens, coming in at 13.6% on the power play, had only one power-play goal on 30 chances in their previous nine games.
 Evans' goal came against the league's No. 4 penalty kill at 83.1%.

-Pezzetta, who returned to the lineup after being a healthy scratch for two games, whistled a wrist shot off Oettinger’s stick and the crossbar to give Montreal a 2-0 lead at 2:24 of the second period.
+Pezzetta, who returned to the lineup after being a healthy scratch for two games, blasted a wrist shot off Oettinger's stick and off the crossbar to give Montreal a 2-0 lead at 2:24 of the second period.

+Hintz pulled the Stars to 2-1 at 15:19 of the second.
+Dallas tied it 2-all at 2:27 of the third on the same sequence — Hintz deflecting a shot by Robertson on the power play.

 Pezzetta, with an assist on Evans' goal, had the first multipoint game of his two-year NHL career.